jayarnim/jayarnim.github.io/_tabs/about.md

 order: 4
 ---

 Hi there!
-I'm dreaming of becoming an **expert in recommender systems**.
+I'm dreaming of becoming an Data Scientist, **expert in recommender systems**.
 I graduated from the Department of Economics and deeply researched Business Economics, including Consumer Theory, Game Theory, Information Economics, etc. While completing my major, I became interested in consumers' preferences and choices.
-So, I want to conduct research on analyzing personal freedom of expression, defining personal preference, predicting personal choices, and recommending goods or services.
-Now, I am pursuing a Master's degree in Data Science at The Graduate School of Kookmin University, under the guidance of Prof. Je-hyuk Lee.
+So, I want to conduct research on curating items that match consumer preferences under information uncertainty about their tastes.
+Now, I am pursuing a Master's degree in Data Science at The Graduate School of Kookmin University, under the guidance of Prof. Je-Hyuk Lee.

 ## Research Interest
 ------
 - Recommender System
-- Topic Modeling
-- Graph Neural Networks
 - Bayesian Modeling
+- Deep Learning Techs, such as GNNs

 ## Degree
 ------